 The Transformer step is driven by a XSLT stylesheet.
-The default stylesheet uses a site-wide configuration file (created by makeresources()) for things like site name and top-level navigation, and lists the document content, section by section, alongside of other documents that contains references (in the form of dcterms:references) for each section.
+The default stylesheet uses a site-wide configuration file (created by makeresources ()) for things like site name and top-level navigation, and lists the document content, section by section, alongside of other documents that contains references (in the form of dcterms:references) for each section.
 The SPARQL query and the XSLT stylesheet often goes hand in hand - if your stylesheet needs a certain piece of data, the query must be adjusted to fetch it.
 By setting he class variable xslt_template in the same way as you did for the SPARQL query, you can override the default.

+'''

 xslt_template = "rfc.xsl"

+'''

-The contents of the resource rfc.xsl, which should be placed in a subdirectory named res in the current directory, should be:
+The contents of rfc.xsl, placed in the current directory, should be: